The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Liability for Encumbrances: The transferor is liable for any encumbrances on the property that are not disclosed.

-Major Amendments
+Significant Amendments

-• 1929 Amendment: This amendment stated that any transfer or disposition of property made before the Act came into force i.e. 1st April 1930, will not be affected by the provisions of the Act.
+• 1929 Amendment: This amendment stated that any transfer or disposition of property made before the Act came into force, i.e., 1st April 1930, will not be affected by the provisions of the Act.

 • Invalid Transfers: Transfers made in contravention of the Act's provisions, such as those without following the general principles of transfer as enumerated in the Act or proper documentation or registration, are considered invalid.
 This means the transfer has no legal effect, and the property rights remain with the original owner.